GOD’S MANIFESTATIONS ARE LIKE PERFECT MIRRORS REFLECTING GOD’S ATTRIBUTES GRADE 3 LESSON 1

 Memorization aids to help learn the quote

-• Download the memorization aid from my Google drive here
+• Download the memorization aid from Google Drive here

 • Visit THIS website to practice memorizing the quote